A Way Abroad Logo

 I had very little training at my preschool but it was easy enough to jump right in.
 My school is great, we often do day trips with the kids and we even have two week-long trips every year.
 I have a paid summer vacation and flexible holidays throughout the year.
 I have been very happy with my job since I started and have already decided to extend my time in Prague.

 Not only do I really enjoy my job but I am also completely in love with living in Prague.
-I believe that CR is one of the best countries in Europe to work as an English teacher.
+I believe that the Czech Republic is one of the best countries in Europe to work as an English teacher.
 The cost of living in Prague is relatively low for Central Europe.
-If one is careful with their pay check it should not only be enough to get by, but you should also be able to do some traveling throughout the continent.
+If one is careful with their paycheck, it should not only be enough to get by but you should also be able to do some traveling throughout Central Europe and beyond.

 keep a way abroad fueled!